- 🏆 Ruffwear All Day Adventure Dog Harness

 - Rabbitgoo No Pull Dog Harness

 Before we begin our quest for the best French Bulldog harness, let us pause a moment to pay tribute to the newer A-lister on the block.
 Often voted one of the top five breeds in the UK and Australia (and in the top 10 USA), the French Bulldog is an adorable and friendly dog.
 In different parts of the UK, the Frenchie is continually fighting it out between the Labrador for the top spot, according to Kennel Club numbers.

 Because of the uniqueness of the French Bulldog, as well as being a breed with potential breathing problems – harnesses are often preferred over collars for offering the best fit.
 This reduces the tug on the dog’s neck if it suddenly darts or pulls.

 Let Us Begin

-But which is the best dog harness for a French Bulldog?
-We found opinion on this varied as owner preference and dog need can often be a large factor – particularly those with an eye for fashion.
-But with practicality, durability and fashion firmly in mind we think we’ve found the best all round harnesses.
+But what are good harnesses for a French Bulldog?
+We found the opinion on this varied as owner preference and dog need can often be a large factor – particularly those with an eye for fashion.
+But with practicality, durability and fashion firmly in mind, we think we’ve found the best all-around harnesses.
 For this curated collection we’ve selected six highly popular harnesses and (with the help of our friends) – tried them out.
 What a great job we have!
 Please remember to comment below or check out our facebook page if you have alternative suggestions or experiences with any of the harnesses mentioned.

-In summary, our collection of the six Best French Bulldog Harness:
+In summary, these are our six best French Bulldog harnesses:

 Editors Note: This article has been updated recently for 2019.
 As with all things, harnesses go through trends – some grow in popularity, some decline.
 The list hasn’t changed much but we’ve highlighted a few traditionally popular harnesses that are now more difficult to find as well as adding a few we’ve found since.
 Enjoy!